Arthurkhan/star-gazer-analysis/updateLog.md

    - Implemented auto-loading of next page of reviews to ensure all reviews are loaded
    - Modified fetchPaginatedReviews to load all reviews (up to 10,000) when using legacy schema
    - Fixed multiple business review loading in legacy schema
-   - Added proper business-specific filtering for "all" vs. specific businesses
+   - Added proper business-specific filtering for \"all\" vs. specific businesses

 ## 2025-05-21: Additional Placeholder Data Cleanup